Medicare coverage typically comes down to medical necessity - including organ transplants.

-Over 95 percent of Medicare beneficiaries pay the standard Part B premium of $164.90 per month.
-In addition, you must meet the Part B deductible of $226 before Medicare will begin paying its share for most services.
+Over 95% of Medicare beneficiaries pay the standard Part B premium of $174.40 per month.
+In addition, you must meet the Part B deductible of $240 before Medicare will begin paying its share for most services.
 (Certain preventive screenings, like the Yearly Wellness Exam, are exempt from the Part B deductible.)

 One way Medicare Part B differs from most health insurance plans is that, instead of a set copay, beneficiaries pay coinsurance.
-This is typically 20 percent of the Medicare-approved amount for covered services.
+This is typically 20% of the Medicare-approved amount for covered services.

 Medicare Part C, more commonly known as Medicare Advantage, allows beneficiaries to purchase private health insurance plans that combine their Parts A and B benefits into a single policy.

 With the exception of hospice care, which is still provided through Part A, Medicare Advantage plans must provide the same coverage you get with Original Medicare.
 They are not limited to this coverage, though, and most Advantage plans provide additional benefits as well.
-The most common is prescription drug coverage, found in around 90 percent of Part C plans.
-Other common extras are routine eye exams, routine dental care, hearing aids, and fitness programs.
+The most common is routine vision and dental coverage, found in over 98% of Part C plans.
+Other common extras are prescription drug coverage, hearing aids, and fitness programs.

 Working under the guidelines set by the Centers for Medicare & Medicaid Services (CMS), private insurance companies provide Advantage plans.
 This is why costs vary depending on which insurance company and Advantage plan you choose.
 You still owe the Part B premium, though.